hatchways/team-strawberry/backend/flask/README.md

 You are acting as an evaluator and this is a incoming submission. **Your goal is to evaluate this submission to the best of your ability and provide feedback.**

 This is the backend assessment.
-For the full instructions, you can see them here: [instructions](https://storage.googleapis.com/hatchways-app.appspot.com/assessments/data/instructions/b-3/Back-end Assessment - Blog Posts-S7WK70UAN1EEOCZ4AOIC.pdf)
+For the full instructions, you can see them here: [instructions](https://storage.googleapis.com/hatchways-app.appspot.com/assessments/data/instructions/b-3/Back-end%20Assessment%20-%20Blog%20Posts-S7WK70UAN1EEOCZ4AOIC.pdf)

+- This submission is functional

 Answer the following questions:

 - Does this submission try to implement the bonus feature of caching?
 Why cache?
 How did this submission go about caching?
 Are there better ways of doing this?
 - What parts of the code do you like?
 What parts of the code do you dislike?
 - How can you make this more efficient?
+- How would you test this API?

 Submission: